wildonion/ayoub/market/README.md

 > The caller must have called the `new()` method in first call of the contract in order to initialize the state of the contract on chain and use other methods, calling this method will panic on second call.

+> Market contract will use a cross contract call to the NFT contract which is deployed on the minter contract actor account for transferring and minting an NFT.

 ### Compile Contract
 ```
 $ sudo chmod +x build.sh && ./build.sh